kirrumbaua/thesis-notes/finalize.md

 7. **Scenarios must match test site.** The problems we cite from our evidence papers (Gao, Wahyono, Kathait, Makmur) should be the same type of problem that occurs in our actual footage.
 If our camera is on a one-way road, we need to show that false positives from traffic stops happen on one-way roads too.

-8. **Writing is too fluffy.** Get to the point.
-State methodology directly without unnecessary buildup.

 ### What I think the adviser meant (my interpretation, needs confirmation with group):

 - He was NOT saying skip the ON/OFF comparison.
 He was saying the OFF run itself is the baseline.
 We do not need external baselines from other papers.